mr-akillraja/Southern-Railway-S-T-Asset-App/README.md

 ## Credits

-This project was created and is maintained by M R AKILL RAJA ([Your GitHub Profile](https://github.com/mr-akillraja)).
+This project was created and is maintained by M R AKILL RAJA ([mr-akillraja](https://github.com/mr-akillraja)).

 ## License